 2. Customer Surveys

 A business must keep its existing customer happy in order to thrive.
-But we all know that customers are very busy and most of them hesitate to either fill lengthy feedback forms or part way with personal information.
+But we all know that customers are very busy and most of them hesitate to either fill lengthy feedback forms or partway with personal information.
 What do you do in that case?
 How would you know about your customers’ happiness unless they contact you themselves and share their concerns or complaints?
-Customer surveys are the best possible ways to gauge that crucial insight into customers’ behavior.
+Customer surveys are the best possible ways to gauge that crucial insight into customers’ behaviour.